Second Order Path Variationals in Non-Stationary Online Learning: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

 In this work, we derived universal dynamic regret rate parametrized by a \emph{novel} second-order path variational of the comparators.
 Such a path variational naturally captures the piecewise linear structures of the comparators and can be used to flexibly model many practical non-stationarities in the environment.
-Our results for the exp-concave losses achieved an adaptive universal dynamic regret of $\tilde{O}(d^2n^{1/5}C_n^{2/5}\vee d^2)$ which matches our minimax lower bound up to a factor that depends on $d$ and $\log n$.
+Our results for the exp-concave losses achieved an adaptive universal dynamic regret of $\tilde O^* \left ( \min\{n^{1/5} [\TV_1(\bs w_{1:n})]^{2/5}, n^{1/3} [\TV_0(\bs w_{1:n})]^{2/3}\} \vee 1 \right)$ which matches the minimax lower bound up to a factor that depends on $d$ and $\log n$.
 This is the first result of such kind in the adversarial setting and the first that works with general exp-concave family of losses.
-We conjecture that a similar algorithm as in Fig.\ref{fig:flh} based on degree $k$ monomial co-variates $[1,t,\ldots,t^k]$ can lead to optimal dynamic regret for comparators from $\mathcal{TV}^{(k)}$ class.
+We conjecture that a similar algorithm as in Fig.\ref{fig:flh} based on degree $k$ monomial co-variates $[1,t,\ldots,t^k]$ can lead to optimal dynamic regret in terms of $\TV_k$.